wolfe719/traffic_statistics/example/README.md

-# traffic_stats_example
+# traffic_statistics_example

-Demonstrates how to use the traffic_stats plugin.
+Demonstrates how to use the traffic_statistics plugin.

 ## Getting Started